 1- In some situations you might need a nested loop structure.
 We have previously seen that lists can be consisted of many type of different data including other lists.
 Let’s see an example of nested list and nested for loop.

-In the first iteration, i gets assigned to first element in a ([1,2,3]) and then j gets assigned to each element in i (1,2,3)
+- In the first iteration, i gets assigned to first element in a (which is the list: [1,2,3]) and then j gets assigned to each element in i (which are integers: 1,2 and 3)

 - In the second iteration, i gets assigned to second element in a ([“land”, “sea”, “sky”]) and then j gets assigned to each element in i (“land”, “sea”, “sky”)

 Can you achieve this without looking at the example below?
 You can simply do it by accessing the second list via its index.

 Example 7: Nested list iteration with for loop in Python